|Manoir de Jouralem||Self Catering||Flexible||4||8||4||Childrens room - sofabed, double bed & 2 singles.|

 The large kitchen has a professional range cooker, double-door fridge and all the modern kitchen gadgets you could need.

-The dining room is next door and can seat up to 10 people at the table in front of an impressive working fireplace.
+The dining room is next door and can seat up to 8 people at the dining table and an additional 4 people or children at smaller tables, in front of an impressive working fireplace.

 A washing machine and tumble drier are available to guests in the laundry room.